-The “special sauce” of Endless Surf that differentiates us from other pneumatic systems is what we have created with our state-of-the-art wave programming software, Wave Doctor.
-Harnessing the robustness of the pneumatic system itself, Wave Doctor was created to disrupt the wave creation process and create flexibility and ease of use incomparable to any existing systems.
+The “special sauce” of Endless Surf that differentiates us from other pneumatic systems is what we have created with our state-of-the-art wave programming software, Swell Studio.
+Harnessing the robustness of the pneumatic system itself, Swell Studio was created to disrupt the wave creation process and create flexibility and ease of use incomparable to any existing systems.
 To top it off, should upgrades prove to be necessary, it is much easier to upgrade software rather than entire pieces of machinery like flaps.

 Mechanically speaking, the main reasons for the longevity of these systems boils down to the fact that no parts are submerged under water and that the wear and tear of compressed air on mechanical parts is minimal.
 It might seem counterintuitive but, the robustness of a pneumatic system can really be attributed to how simple it is.
 In other words, there are minimal moving parts within each chamber because the basis of making waves is through air and pressurization.
 Parts not encountering water is a major bonus as well because as one of harshest elements, water really wears on mechanical components for obvious reasons – corrosion.
 Keeping parts dry is a major plus when it comes to the longevity and reliability of the system.